 If you freeze them, make sure you do it on a tray so they dont touch.
 Then once they are frozen you can put them into zip lock bags.

 I have looked high and low for a gluten free gyoza wrapper recipe.
-As I have mentioned, I try to stay way from wheat, but in some cases its not so easy.
+I try to stay way from wheat, but in some cases its not so easy.
 I found a couple of recipes that looked like they might work, but I found that the easiest, and still very tasty way to have gluten free gyoza is to just use rice paper.
 I cut the round rice paper in thirds and roll 3 gyoza from one big paper.
 They taste pretty much the same as the regular wrappers once they are steamed and pan fried, and they are a whole lot easier to use than making your own gluten free dough and rolling each wrapper out individually.
 They end up looking like a mini spring roll, but they still taste the same!